International Conference Dispersion Analysis & Materials Testing 2019

 Real-time & Accelerated Stability

-Experimental Approach for Determination of Hansen Dispersibility Parameter (HDP) of Nano/Micro particles by means of Sedimentation Techniques, Shin-ichi Takeda, Takeda Colloid Techno-Consulting Co.
-Ltd., Osaka, Japan
+- Experimental Approach for Determination of Hansen Dispersibility Parameter (HDP) of Nano/Micro particles by means of Sedimentation Techniques, Shin-ichi Takeda, Takeda Colloid Techno-Consulting Co.
+Ltd., Japan

-Accelerated galenic stability measurement of cosmetic formulations, Dr. Richard Lehmann Bio-Chemisches Laboratorium Dr. Lehmann GmbH & Co.
-KG, Lautrach, Germany
+- Accelerated galenic stability measurement of cosmetic formulations, Richard Lehmann Bio-Chemisches Laboratorium Dr. Lehmann GmbH & Co.
+KG, Germany

-Incorporation of centrifugal and particle-particle DLVO forces into simulations of dispersion sedimentation and validation with LUMiSizer data, Dr. Timothy Hunter Lecturer in Chemical & Nuclear Engineering School of Chemical & Process Engineering University of Leeds, UK
+- Incorporation of centrifugal and particle-particle DLVO forces into simulations of dispersion sedimentation and validation with LUMiSizer data, Timothy Hunter, Chemical & Nuclear Engineering School, University of Leeds, UK

-In-field stability of ferrofluids for the magnetic density separation of plastic waste, Dr. Ben Erné, Van ’t Hoff lab for Physical and Colloid Chem., Debye Inst. for Nanomater, Utrecht, Netherlands
+- In-field stability of ferrofluids for the magnetic density separation of plastic waste, Ben Erné, Van ’t Hoff Lab for Physical and Colloid Chem., Debye Inst. for Nano Materials Science, Netherlands

 Scientific Committee Chair: Prof. Dr. D. Lerche, LUM GmbH